martyndavies/hubapi-example-langchain/readme.md

 ### Add API Keys

-After everything is installed you will need to add two API keys in `src/index.js`:
+After everything is installed you will need to add two API keys in your `.env` file.
+If this does not exist, go ahead and create it at the root level:

 ```
-const OPENAI_API_KEY = "<your-openai-api-key>";
+OPENAI_API_KEY = <your-openai-api-key>
-const SUPERFACE_AUTH_TOKEN = "<your-superface-auth-token>";
+SUPERFACE_AUTH_TOKEN = <your-superface-auth-token>
 ```

 ### Change the prompt

 By default, there is a prompt that will make two calls to Superface's Hub API to get the weather details for two different cities.
-You can edit this to add more if you like, or change the cities to those nearer to you.
+You can edit this to add more if you like or change the cities to those nearer to you.

 ```
 const PROMPT = "What's the weather like in Prague and in Kosice?";